haskelladdict/sconcho/sconcho/doc/manual.rst

 only possible if the symbol does not appear in the currently worked on chart.
 Similarly, updating is only possible if the name, svg name, and width remain the same.
 Otherwise, close your current session, open a blank document and delete/update then which is always possible.

+Updating or deleting a symbol will cause your undo history to be lost.
+Thus, in general it is advisable to *not* add/update/delete new symbols while working on an important chart.

 **Please Note:**: